There are new requirements for the Tour of Heroes app:

 AppComponentso Angular recognizes the

-providerslist since it has been promoted.
+providerslist since it was promoted.

 - Add the supporting

-Our first draft looks like this:
+The first draft looks like this:

 Make the router available

-so you can remove the
+You can remove

-HeroesComponent from the
+HeroesComponent from the directives list because

-<my-heroes> from the template too.
+<my-heroes> from the template.

 at the top of the